KhawarGit/ContactList-CRUD/README.md

 * Click `Edit` to open the edit form for the respective contact.
 * Click `Delete` to delete a contact.
 <hr>
-Enjoy managing your contacts with ContactsList-CRUD!
+Enjoy managing your contacts with ContactList-CRUD!

 ## Author
 Khawar Khan